October 21, 2020

 Enter the retaining rod in the hole which is at the top end of the spacer tubing, and then place the assembly on the top of the casing with the help of the retaining rod.

 Attach the bottom-most or the first sensor assembly to the lowermost spacer tubing.
-Using cable ties, securely the signal cable of the sensor the wire rope to the spacer tubing.
+Using cable ties, securely the signal cable of the sensor to the wire rope to the spacer tubing.

-The next step involved removing the retaining rod, lowering down the assembly into the borehole, and fixing the next sensor assembly to the lowermost sensor’s spacer tubing.
+The next step involved removing the retaining rod, lowering the assembly into the borehole, and fixing the next sensor assembly to the lowermost sensor’s spacer tubing.